OpenNebula/docs/source/marketplace/appliances/marketapps.rst

 .. _marketapp_download:

-You can also download a Marketplace Application to a standalone file in your desktop:
+You can also download an app to a standalone file in your desktop:

 .. code::